 One thing I really like about Taipei is that it has everything.
-There are enough commercial areas to let you do the shopping, then there are hiking trails and mountains if you want to embrace the nature.
-Not only that, you can also bath in the Beitou Hot Spring for the ultimate relaxation.
+There are enough commercial areas to let you do the shopping, then there are hiking trails and mountains if you want to embrace nature.
+Not only that, but you can also bathe in the Beitou Hot Spring for the ultimate relaxation.

 Once you arrived at Beitou, you can visit the Beitou Hot Spring Museum to learn about the development of this hot spring.
 Not surprisingly, it was started by the Japanese.
 In fact, it was advertised even in Japan to attract tourists to come to Taiwan for this hot spring.

 Then, you can walk along a trail next to Beitou Thermal Valley to truly experience the power of underground heat.
-The air is dense and has a strong smell of sulphur.
-The water is constantly at near boiling temperature and you should never pass the barrier for your own safety.
+The air is dense and has a strong smell of sulfur.
+The water is constantly at near-boiling temperature and you should never pass the barrier for your own safety.
 This is also the area where the hokutolite (the mineral named after this town) was found.